sestevao/sestevao/README.md

-- 👋 Hi, I’m @susanaestevao
+- 👋 Hi, I’m Susana Estevao.
+- 🔭 I’m currently learning ReactJS.
 - 👀 I’m interested in new technologies and developing software solutions.
-- 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🤔 Exploring new technologies ever.
+- 🎓 Studying Full Stack Web Developer.
+-
 <!---
 susanaestevao/susanaestevao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.